akauppi/GroundLevel-firebase-es/packages/app/README.md

 This serves the UI locally, against an emulated Firebase back-end, with Security Rules applied.

-Authentication is not included in this "local" mode.
-Instead, you provide the user name as a query parameter.
+Documents and users come from `local/`.

+Please, instead of the Google sign-in, force a user by `?user=dev` query parameter (this is a method unique to the local mode).

 Try it out:

 [http://localhost:3000?user=dev](http://localhost:3000?user=dev)